 In patients with diabetes mellitus and hypertension, ARBs are effective in reducing blood pressure in addition to the other first-line agents.
 ACE inhibitors and ARBs are considered to be the most efficacious in decreasing the progression of moderate-to-severe albuminuria and may be used in an off-label fashion.
 Using ARBs to treat hypertension has also been proven to prevent the recurrence of atrial fibrillation, as the two conditions are often coexistent.

-ARB drugs target one of the key elements of the renin-angiotensin-aldosterone system (RAAS).
+ARB drugs target one of the critical elements of the renin-angiotensin-aldosterone system (RAAS).
 In the progression of the RAAS, angiotensin II binds to AT1 receptors, which are highly expressed in vascular tissues and adrenal gland, causing significant vasoconstriction.
 In addition to promoting vasoconstriction, angiotensin II binding to AT1 receptors promotes sodium and water retention and also inhibits further secretion of renin.
-Vasoconstriction plays a significant role in increasing vascular resistance, and combined with the previously mentioned fluid retention, ultimately leads to increased blood pressure.
+Vasoconstriction plays a significant role in increased vascular resistance, and combined with the previously mentioned fluid retention, it ultimately leads to increased blood pressure.
 ARBs such as azilsartan selectively bind to AT1 receptors and directly prevent the actions of angiotensin II on these receptors.

 In addition to binding to AT1 receptors, angiotensin II binds to angiotensin II type 2 (AT2) receptors.
-The action of angiotensin II bound to AT2 receptors produces effects opposite of AT1 receptors, such as natriuresis, blood pressure lowering, and reduction of vasoconstriction in the vasculature.
+The action of angiotensin II bound to AT2 receptors produces effects opposite of AT1 receptors, such as natriuresis, blood pressure-lowering, and reduction of vasoconstriction in the vasculature.
 As previously stated, azilsartan is highly selective for AT1 receptors and is not involved in the blockade of AT2 receptors.

-ARB drugs, such as azilsartan, provide an alternate and a highly effective option in the treatment of blood pressure involving the RAAS pathway.
+ARB drugs, such as azilsartan, provide an alternate and highly effective option in the treatment of blood pressure involving the RAAS pathway.
 Many first-line options for antihypertensive treatment include ACE inhibitors, which come with associated side effects related to the ACE drug target (a dry cough, angioedema).
 Azilsartan’s action of blocking angiotensin II from binding to the AT1 receptor does not interfere with the action of ACE, so these side effects occur much less frequently.

 Azilsartan comes in an oral tablet form as 40 and 80 mg tablets that are commercially available to be taken once daily, and it can be administered with or without food.
 Although 80 mg is the recommended starting dose for hypertensive patients, 40 mg may need to be the beginning dose for patients with concomitant high-dose diuretic therapy, as well as patients that are volume- or salt-deprived.
 For patients with renal or mild-to-moderate hepatic impairment, dose adjustments are unnecessary; the same applies to elderly patients.